Le Roy, New York: History

 The Jell-O gelatin dessert was invented and first manufactured in Le Roy, and the Jell-O Museum is located in the town.
 General Foods closed the Jell-O factory in 1964 and relocated to Dover, Delaware.

+In 1877, local proprietor Schuyler C. Wells constructed a four-story brick building on Church Street to serve as a laboratory and factory for his patent medicine business, S.C.
+Wells & Co.
+Following Wells' death in 1897, his son, "Carl" Wells, assumed control of the company, and served as its president until his retirement in 1963.
+Over the decades that followed, the S.C.
+Wells building (also known as the Shiloh building or Pennysaver building) was used as a printing and publishing office.
+In 2023, the LeRoy Pennysaver & News—which had been hosted at the site for over four decades—ceased publication after a run of almost 90 years.
+The building remains extant, and is in generally good condition.

 Le Roy was the home of Calvin Keeney, who was the first breeder to successfully produce a stringless green bean.

 Le Roy also has a 100-inch tall, 290 lb. replica of the Statue of Liberty located on Wolcott Street on the banks of Oatka creek.

 Geography

 According to the United States Census Bureau, the town has a total area of 42.2 square miles (109.2 km^{2}), all land.

 The east town line is the border of Monroe and Livingston counties.

 Oatka Creek, a tributary of the Genesee River, flows northward through the town and was a source of water power for early mills.
 The New York State Thruway (Interstate 90) passes across the northern part of the town.
 The western terminus of Interstate 490 is also here.

 The town rests atop the Onondaga Formation which forms an escarpment that faces north and runs east/west, just north of the village.
 The limestone rock is highly fossiliferous, of Devonian age, and extensively quarried.
 It is used for road building as crushed rock, and for the manufacture of portland cement.
 In the eastern part of the town is a community named Lime Rock.